Apartment Building on Bachstrasse, Buchs

 2022

-On Bachstrasse in Buchs in the canton of Aargau, a multi-family house was built in timber construction, which was originally planned as a reinforced concrete structure.
-The TS3 technology made it possible to change the material in the planning phase.
+A multi-family home constructed using timber framing was built on Bachstrasse in Buchs, in the canton of Aargau; the project had originally been planned as a reinforced concrete structure.
+TS3 technology made it possible to change the building material during the planning phase.

-The three-story apartment building was once planned entirely in solid construction.
-Today, the client enjoys a building that combines the advantages of timber construction and solid construction: The house offers a pleasant living atmosphere, has a low ecological footprint, high flexibility of use and could be realized quickly and within the planned budget.
-The floor structure is very slim at less than 40 centimeters.
-Sound measurements show that in the area of impact sound the minimum requirements are clearly exceeded, and in the case of airborne sound even the increased requirements are met.
+The three-story apartment building was originally planned to be constructed entirely using solid construction methods.
+Today, the clients are delighted with a building that combines the advantages of timber construction and solid construction: The building offers a pleasant living environment, has a low ecological footprint, high flexibility of use, and was completed quickly and within the planned budget.
+The floor structure is very slim, at less than 40 centimeters.
+Sound measurements show that the minimum requirements for impact sound are significantly exceeded, and the increased requirements for airborne sound are even met.

-The floor slabs made of cross-laminated timber are connected with TS3 joints to form large areas.
-They rest on very filigree reinforced concrete columns and on the load-bearing exterior walls.
-With this construction method, a total of 190m2 of TS3 floor area was realized.
+The cross-laminated timber floor slabs are joined to large-scale areas using TS3 joints.
+They rest on very slender reinforced concrete columns and on the load-bearing exterior walls.
+Using this construction method, a total of 190 m² of TS3 floor area was realized.

-The connection details of the very filigree reinforced concrete columns to the ceilings made of cross laminated timber and the staircase in timber construction are the exciting challenges of this project.
+The connection details between the very slender reinforced concrete columns and the cross-laminated timber floors, as well as the stairwell constructed using timber, are the exciting challenges of this project.

 Construction data